 The Call of Duty franchise has been around for decades, but as of late the series has been turning towards more futuristic and current settings.
-That had changed last year with Call of Duty: WWII, where the franchise, much like Battlefield, took players back to a more primitive warfare.
+That had changed with Call of Duty: WWII, where the franchise, much like the rival title release of Battlefield, took players back to a more primitive warfare.

-As the name suggests, Call of Duty: WWII is a look back into the Second World War and it definitely feels a bit more gritty and gnarly then we’ve ever seen the war before in a video game medium.
+As the name suggests, Call of Duty: WWII is a look back into the Second World War and it definitely feels a bit more gritty and gnarly then we’ve ever seen the war before from a video game.
 Players are centered around a narrative that follows the 1st Infantry Division on the Western Front.